American Traitor: The Trial of Axis Sally: Production

 In May 2017, it was announced that EFO Films acquired the screenplay Axis Sally by Vance Owen and Darryl Hicks, based on the book Axis Sally Confidential by Willem E. Owen.
 In November 2018, Al Pacino, Meadow Williams and Swen Temmel joined the cast, with Michael Polish directing.
 In February 2019, Thomas Kretschmann, Mitch Pileggi and Lala Kent joined the cast.
 In April 2019, Carsten Norgaard joined.
 It was also announced that Kubilay Uner would compose the film's score.

 Principal photography took place in Dorado, Puerto Rico, in February 2019.

 Release

 In April 2021, Vertical Entertainment and Redbox Entertainment acquired the North American distribution rights to the film, which had been retitled American Traitor: The Trial of Axis Sally, and prepared for its release on May 28, 2021.

 Reception

 The review aggregator website Rotten Tomatoes surveyed 21 critics and, categorizing the reviews as positive or negative, assessed three as positive and 18 as negative for a 19% rating.
 Among the reviews, it determined an average rating of 3.7 out of 10.

 Hope Madden of UK Film Review said, "Aside from Pacino, the cast is uniformly awful."

+Sean Means of Movie Cricket called the film a bore and a production of incompetence.

+The film grossed $14,000 on its opening weekend of May 28, 2021, and a later opening release in the United Arab Emirates grossed $8,829.
+Worldwide it grossed a total of $2,011,012.